WillClfrd/TheGuidesGrandAdventure/README.md

    * removeEndScore():

-- MediaPlayerManager:    Controls music audio through out the program and has a master toggle in the settings.
+- **MediaPlayerManager**:    Controls music audio through out the program and has a master toggle in the settings.

   * playMusic():           Plays audio file associated with method call.

   * toggleSound():         Implements a global on/off for music FX.

-- SoundManager:          Manages a list of sounds to be used depending on interactions in the GameCanvas.
+- **SoundManager**:          Manages a list of sounds to be used depending on interactions in the GameCanvas.

   * loadSounds():          Loads up the soundpool for use in the program.